owulveryck/blog/content/post/xtreme-programming.md

 And probably many other things I cannot list in a single blog post.
 # Conclusion

-I the sprint review meeting, of course my own goals were not reached (The goals of my own project).
-I have passed too many times to work with my colleague to make my complete my own tasks.
+In the sprint review meeting, of course my own goals were not reached (The goals of my own project).
+I have passed too many times to work with my colleague to complete my own tasks.

 My "product" was enhanced of 2% instead of 5%, but the other product, the one developed in pair, has increased by 30%.
-On the average, the quality of the whole service provided by the team made a grater gap.
+On the average, the quality of the whole service provided by the team made a greater gap.
 Moreover we were both *proud* of what we accomplished.
 The code was clean, documented and tested.
 The product owner was very pleased of that.

 * Learning was amplified